ndirmn3/FXclient/readme.md

   <a href="https://github.com/fxclient/FXclient/actions/workflows/deploy_github_pages.yml"><img src="https://github.com/fxclient/FXclient/actions/workflows/deploy_github_pages.yml/badge.svg" alt="Build and Publish to GitHub Pages"></a>
   <a href="https://fxclient.github.io/FXclient/"><img src="https://github.com/fxclient/FXclient/actions/workflows/pages/pages-build-deployment/badge.svg" alt="pages-build-deployment"></a>
 </p>
+this is a forked version of FXclient, so I can deploy it to another address.

 ## What is FX Client?
 FX Client is the first Territorial.io client, offering a better User Interface and better User Experience.
 It's basically Territorial.io but better.